ARM-software/progress64/README.md

 ----
 * PROGRESS64 currently only supports ARMv8/AArch64 and x86-64 architectures.
 * Several functions require 64-bit and 128-bit atomics (e.g. CAS) support in the hardware.
-* Hazardptr and qsbr support one domain only.
+* Hazardptr and qsbr support one reclamation domain only.
 This simplifies the API and implementation.

 Notes
 ----